Giwan/mytoori-blog/src/posts/2018-12-01-browser-extension-with-react/browser-extension-with-react.md

 path: "/browser-extension-with-react"
 date: "2018-12-01"
 title: "A chrome extension built with ReactJS"
-summary: "React can also be used when developing chrome browser extensions.
-This post goes into the details of creating such an extension."
 image: ""
 author: "Giwan Persaud"
+published: false
 ---

 # Chrome extension with React

+React can also be used when developing chrome browser extensions.
+This post goes into the details of creating such an extension.
 After building a news reader with React, I was tasked with building a Chrome extension.
 Naturally I wanted to use React for this as well.
 The extension was a companion app to the news reader built before.
 It made sense to re-use some of the components created in the newsreader app allowing for faster development.

 **Requirements**